 Even though stevia is natural, many brands manufacture highly processed stevia with various ingredients.
 So, the best way to know if the stevia we are consuming is safe is to grow our own plant at home.

-If we have diabetes or are at the risk of developing it, it is a good idea to choose a healthier alternative to sugar and other refined sugars.
+If we have diabetes or are at risk of developing it, it is a good idea to choose a healthier alternative to sugar and other refined sugars.
 Therefore, we suggest choosing natural healthier sweeteners that will not affect blood sugar levels.

 By incorporating them into our diet, we might be able to suppress the cravings and lead a healthier way of life.